 The white cells are a group of different types of cells.
 It is very important to be able to identify the cells on a stained slide for counting the number of each type of cells.
 (It is presumed that the total white cell count is already done).
-The proportion of each type of cell in a stained blood smear is determined; the number of each type of cell is determined from the two values.
+The proportion of each type of cell in a stained blood smear is determined; the number of each type of cell is determined from the values of total white cell count and differential count.